rodneyosodo/supermq/docker/README.md

 SMQ_ES_URL=${SMQ_REDIS_URL}
 ```

-For MQTT broker other than VerneMQ, you would need to change the `docker/.env`.
+For MQTT broker other than RabbitMQ, you would need to change the `docker/.env`.
 For example, to use NATS as a MQTT broker:

 ```env
 SMQ_MQTT_BROKER_TYPE=nats